Father-of-one, Angel Gutierrez, shared how he feels after he drops his daughter off with her mom in a touching video that has gone viral.

 When you are a parent who is divorced or separated, the hardest part is co-parenting.
 Yes, you miss having a happy marriage, but at the same time, you also miss spending time with your kids.
 Whether they spend the weekends with you or your co-parent, amidst all the moving, you are reminded constantly of the precious time and memories you miss with your kids.

-TikTok user, Angel Gutierrez—who goes by the username @ainjole on the platform—shared how he feels after he drops his daughter off with her mom (and his co-parent) in a touching video that has gone viral.
+TikTok user, Angel Gutierrez—who goes by the username @ainjole on the platform—shared how he feels after he drops his daughter off with her mom (and his co-parent) in a touching video.
 According to the U.S. Census Bureau, the majority of America's 73.7 million population, children under the age of 18, live in families with two parents.